 Can science be viewed in the same light as art?
 Those of who work in science will definitely say there is a certain beauty to some aspects of science and certain experiments, and as Keats once said “beauty is truth; truth beauty”, so perhaps it is understandable that we perceive a well run and executed experiment as beautiful in its own right.

 One area brings the two into direct contact – scientific imaging, where science itself plays a critical role in the creation of something artistic.
-My work recently has taken me down the rabbit hole of UV photography, an area of imaging which has devotees in field ranging from forensics to skin to botany to ornithology and beyond, but is an area which is prone to artifacts being introduced into the image as a result of how the image is captured, and is incredibly difficult to do well.
+My work recently has taken me down the rabbit hole of UV photography, an area of imaging which has devotees in field ranging from forensics to dermatologists to botany to ornithology and beyond, but is an area which is prone to artifacts being introduced into the image as a result of how the image is captured, and is incredibly difficult to do well.

 When I first got into this, one of my questions was “how does the camera interpret the different wavelengths of light in the UV, and what does this mean for the ‘colours’ in a UV photograph?”.
 This seemingly naive question, has resulted in many sleepless nights, and metaphysical discussions, and I hope here to shed some light on it with some of my recent work, at least from the point of view of the photographer.

 First a quick note about how cameras collect colour information.
 I shall for the moment only talk about cameras with Bayer filters over the sensors – Sigma cameras which have the Foveon sensor uses a different approach, and at the moment I haven’t looked at them.
 Back to conventional cameras.
 The sensor is black and white – it is simply pixels which respond to light intensity.
 Over the top of this sensor is a Bayer filter – an array of Red, Green and Blue dyed squares in a mosaic pattern.
 These then allow certain wavelengths to hit certain parts of the sensor, a bit like how the eye works with its cone cells, some of which are sensitive to red, others to blue and finally some to green.
 So we can create dyes which transmit light in s similar manner to our cone cells, and these applied to the sensor such that the camera can be made to be sensitive to what we perceive as red, green and blue.
 As the wavelength changes we perceive light as different colours and the camera captures this in s similar way.
+Also on top of the Bayer filter, on most cameras, is an arrayof microlenses which are designed to focus light onto the light sensitive parts of the sensor.

-Now this is all fine for visible light photography where we have our own reference, but what about UV or IR, where we cannot perceive the light and have no concept of what the colour should be?
+Now this colour information is all fine for visible light photography where we have our own reference, but what about UV or IR, where we cannot perceive the light and have no concept of what the colour should be?
 This is where is gets interesting.
 I’ll focus here on UV imaging, as that is my key area of interest for now.
 UV photography has been around since photography began.
 Early orthochromatic films were UV and blue light sensitive, and eventually with the advent of colour films these could also be used to capture UV images.
 But how was this colour information being captured?
 The different dyes/sensitizers in the film used for isolating red, green and blue, also let through some light in the UV in differing amounts depending on the wavelength of light.
 This then created the image.
 The thing is, unlike in the visible spectra, where the peak transmission of the dyes had been created based on our own reference, in the UV it was down to luck ad chance – how did the dye behave beyond the wavelength range it was created for?
 When digital photography came along the same thing happened but with the Bayer filter – dyes were created to make colour filters for Sensors, but those dyes let through some UV too, and different amounts depending on different wavelengths.
 The fact that these dyes don’t all behave in the same way is why we can create striking UV images such as this one of a Buttercup in my garden below, which shows the typical darkening of the central part of the flower, thought to be linked to the way the flowers are pollinated and insect vision.

 Interpreting the colours created by the cameras in the UV is hard though.
 Bayer filter manufacturers release spectral transmission data for the filters in the visible region, 400-700nm, but not beyond that.
 Without knowing this, how do we know what the camera is capturing?
 The Bayer filters are grown/deposited directly onto the sensors so cannot simply be removed to enable measuring of their transmission spectra.
 So we have a dilemma, how do we measure something which cannot be isolated?
 And this has been a problem for UV photographers for years – to understand colour in the UV we need the Bayer filter transmission curves, and how do we get at that?